-In order to unpack the complexities of European culture—often stereotyped as “Western”—it is not enough to ‘provincialize Europe.’
+In the light of these global and intra-species entanglements, in order to unpack the complexities of European culture—often stereotyped as “Western”—it is not enough to ‘provincialize Europe.’
 Queering Europe and its master narratives (which are often shared by people outside of Europe) is a better way to understand the ideological, philosophical, and cultural dynamics that have led to the contemporary situation.
 In a contrapuntal fashion, we need to make visible the perennial alternatives in European culture.
 Many of these were subdued after the rise of modern science and technology in the nineteenth century, but even within secular frames, these scientific, ethical, ontological, and religious alternatives continue to be driving forces of European and North American culture.
 Acknowledging them can help us formulate new programs for an inclusive and sustainable global future.

 7. It is important to work with multiple open possibilities for the future.

 Generating multiple possibilities for future becoming will be essential to building bridges between our current situation and viable paths toward a planetary future.
 Because the problems of an entangled world are so complex, we cannot know the full implications of our actions as we begin to implement solutions to contemporary ills.
 For this reason, we should not jump too quickly to single solutions; we need to work toward multiple solutions and outcomes without closing down possibilities.